OCA/server-env/server_environment/README.rst

 module.

-The ``server_environment_files`` module is optional, the values can be set using an environment variable with a fallback on default values in the database.
+The ``server_environment_files`` module is optional, the values can be set using an environment variable with a fallback on default values in the database. you will be able to overwrite some odoo options.

 The configuration read from the files are visible under the Configuration menu.
 If you are not in the 'dev' environment you will not be able to